Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Array properties: `.shape`, `.dtype`, `.ndim`, `.size`, `.nbytes`, `.itemsize`
 - Choose appropriate data types to minimize memory usage

+> **INSTRUCTOR NOTES**: Wrap up by emphasizing that array creation is foundational - getting the right shape and dtype at creation saves time later.
+Preview that next we'll learn how to access and modify array elements through indexing.

 ## 3. Indexing, slicing and views (10:45–12:15)

+> **INSTRUCTOR NOTES**: Indexing is where many students get confused, especially coming from Python lists.
+Take time with multidimensional indexing and views vs copies.
+The broadcasting concepts here set up the universal functions section.
+This is a long section - consider a 10-minute break halfway through.

 ### Questions
 - How do I access and modify specific elements or sections of arrays?
 - What's the difference between views and copies when slicing arrays?
 - How can I use boolean and fancy indexing for data filtering and selection?

+> **INSTRUCTOR NOTES**: These questions address the core confusion points.
+Many students struggle with the view/copy distinction and don't initially see the power of boolean indexing for data filtering.

 ### Objectives
 After completing this episode, learners will be able to: